 Respondents couldn't identify any observable development trends other than sub division and renovation.
 In addition, only one of the respondents recognised a slight trend in homebuyers looking for a house with extra rooms to use an office or place to work from home.
-The other three respondents had evelopment houses that purchasers could work from home from.
+The other three respondents had either not observed any demand for houses that purchasers could work from home from.